apache/arrow/js/README.md

 If you think we missed a compilation target and it's a blocker for adoption, please open an issue.

-# Community
+# People

 Full list of broader Apache Arrow [committers](https://arrow.apache.org/committers/) and [projects & organizations](https://github.com/apache/arrow/blob/master/site/powered_by.md).

-## Committers
+* Brian Hulette, CCRi,  _contributor_

-* Brian Hulette, CCRI
+* Paul Taylor, Graphistry, Inc.,  _committer_

-* Paul Taylor, Graphistry, Inc.
+# Powered By Apache Arrow in JS

 ## Open Source Projects

 * [Apache Arrow](https://arrow.apache.org) -- Parent project for Powering Columnar In-Memory Analytics, including affiliated open source projects
 * [rxjs-mapd](https://github.com/graphistry/rxjs-mapd) -- A MapD Core node-driver that returns query results as Arrow columns

 ## Companies & Organizations

 * [CCRi](http://www.ccri.com/) -- Commonwealth Computer Research Inc, or CCRi, is a Central Virginia based data science and software engineering company
-* [GoAI](http://gpuopenanalytics.com/) -- Open GPU-Accelerated Analytics Initiative for Arrow-powered analytics across GPU tools and vendors
+* [GOAI](http://gpuopenanalytics.com/) -- GPU Open Analytics Initiative standardizes on Arrow as part of creating common data frameworks that enable developers and statistical researchers to accelerate data science on GPUs
 * [Graphistry, Inc.](https://www.graphistry.com/) - Supercharged Visual Investigation Platform used by teams for security, anti-fraud, and related investigations.
 The Graphistry team uses Arrow in its NodeJS GPU backend and client libraries, and is an early contributing member to GOAI and Arrow\[JS\] focused on bringing these technologies to the enterprise.

 # License